lewars/ssl_report.py/README.md

 # ssl_report.py

 ## Description
-This is a simple python script that will take a list of hostnames and prints out SSL scan reports for each hostname.
+This is a simple Python script that will take a list of hostnames and prints out SSL scan reports for each host.

 ## Quick Start
 ```bash